Azure/CloudShell/README.md

 When you connect to Azure Cloud Shell, we start a container hosting a wide variety of tools, and

 connect your browser to a shell process running inside that container.
-This repository contains the Docker files used to build that image.
-It does _not_ contain all of the code used for the rest of the Azure Cloud Shell service.
+This repository contains the Docker files used to build that container image.
+It does _not_ contain the code used for the rest of

+the Azure Cloud Shell service.
 The code in this repository may not match exactly to what is running in the Cloud Shell service at any given time.
-The service is updated periodically and changes are gradually rolled out to different regions over time, so there may be a lag of up to 3-4 weeks between a change being made here and being reflected in all Cloud Shell regions.
+The service is updated periodically and changes are gradually rolled out to different regions over time.
+There may be a lag of up to 3-4 weeks for changes made here to be reflected in all Cloud Shell regions.

 This repository has several uses: